-Self-employed person: 1%, 3%, or 5% of covered payroll, according to the assessed degree of risk.
+Self-employed person: Voluntary contributions of 1%, 3%, or 5% of covered payroll, according to the assessed degree of risk of the sector.

-The minimum annual earnings for voluntary contribution purposes are 439,916 CFA francs.
+The minimum annual earnings for voluntary contribution calculation purposes are 439,916 CFA francs.

-The maximum annual earnings for voluntary contribution purposes are 756,000 CFA francs.
+The maximum annual earnings for voluntary contribution calculation purposes are 756,000 CFA francs.

-Employer: 1%, 3%, or 5% of covered payroll, according to the assessed degree of risk.
+Employer: 1%, 3%, or 5% of covered payroll, according to the assessed degree of risk of the sector.
 The average contribution rate is 2.5%.

-The minimum monthly earnings for contribution purposes are equal to the legal monthly minimum wage of 36,243 CFA francs.
-(The legal minimum wage was last adjusted in February 1996.)
+The minimum monthly earnings for contribution calculation purposes are equal to the legal monthly minimum wage.

+The legal monthly minimum wage is 36,243 CFA francs.
+(The last adjustment was made in February 1996.)

-The maximum monthly earnings for contribution purposes are equal to 63,000 CFA francs.
-(The maximum earnings for contribution purposes were last adjusted in January 2004.)
+The maximum monthly earnings for contribution calculation purposes are equal to 63,000 CFA francs.
+(The last adjustment was made in January 2004.)